npt/libinput-gestures/README.md

 6. Run `libinput-gestures` in raw mode by repeating the same commands as above step but use the `-r` (`--raw`) switch instead of `-d` (`--debug`).
 Raw mode does nothing more than echo the raw gesture events received from `libinput debug-events`.
+You should see the following types of events when you move your fingers:

+   - 1 and 2 finger movements should output `POINTER_*` type events
+   - 3 (and above) finger movements should output `GESTURE_*` type events.

-If you see `POINTER_*` events but no `GESTURE_*` events then unfortunately your touchpad and/or libinput combination can report simple finger movements but does not report multi-finger gestures so `libinput-gestures` will not work.
-Also note that discrimination of gestures is done completely within libinput, before they get to `libinput-gestures`.
+   If you do not see any `GESTURE_*` events then unfortunately your touchpad and/or libinput does not report multi-finger gestures so `libinput-gestures` can not work.
+The discrimination of gestures is done completely within libinput, before they get passed to `libinput-gestures`.

 7. Search the web for Linux kernel and/or libinput issues relating to your specific touchpad device and/or laptop/pc.
 Update your BIOS if